 ROUND HILL COUNTRY DANCES

-Contra dances on the fourth Saturday of most months (except February and August) at the Stone House at the North Stamford Congregational Church, 31 Cascade Road, Stamford, CT.
-7:30-10:30 p.m. with basics for beginners at 7:15.
-Partners not required.
+Traditional New England contra dances held on the 4th Saturday of the month (except February, May, August, and December) at First Congregational Church of Stamford, 1 Walton Place, Stamford CT located in the heart of downtown Stamford between Bedford and Prospect Streets.
+Suggested donation is $15 - 25 (minimum $12).
+All dances are 7:30-10:30 p.m. unless otherwise specified, with basics for beginners at 7:15.
+Partners are not required.
 Please bring a separate pair of clean, flat, soft-soled shoes for dancing.
-For further information, call 203-372-3890. http://www.roundhill.net/
+For further information, call 203-372-3890, or email Carol Mazza (email@example.com). http://www.roundhill.net/

 NEW HAVEN COUNTRY DANCERS

-Enjoy the social dances of Scotland every Tuesday evening from 7:45 to 10:00 at the Whitney Arts Center, 591 Whitney Avenue, New Haven, CT.
+Enjoy the social dances of Scotland every Tuesday evening from 7:00 to 9:30 at the Whitneyville Cultural Commons, 1253 Whitney Avenue, Hamden, CT.
 New dancers welcome.
 All dances taught.
 Come alone or with a partner.
-Contact: Leslie 203-281-6591 or firstname.lastname@example.org.
+Contact Leslie 203-281-6591 or firstname.lastname@example.org.

 SCOTTISH COUNTRY DANCING IN MIDDLETOWN